 All the locations (also finish) are visible in the beginning of the game.
 Players need to go to the right locations to open the tasks.

 Rogain type of game end if:

 a) Player has visited all the locations (visited locations disappear from the map) and then goes to the finish location.
 Finish message is displayed at finish location and time will stop running (game ends) at finish location.

 b) Game time runs out.
 All the pins except finish pin disappear from the map.
 Note that timer actually keeps running.
 Finish message is displayed and timer stopped when the team arrives to the finish location.

-Note that finish pin acts like any other pin in the sense that it can have the question attached to it.
-When team arrives to finish before finishing conditions are met (time not over and not all questions answered) they will be able to answer finish question, but finish pin does not disappear from the map.
-If time runs out, finish question cannot be answered.
+Note that finish pin acts like any other pin in the sense that it can have the task attached to it.
+When team arrives to finish before finishing conditions are met (time not over and not all tasks answered) they will be able to answer finish task, but finish pin does not disappear from the map.
+If time runs out, finish task cannot be answered.